codeacula/vae/Vae.md

 ### Common Issues and Solutions

 **Canvas Not Available:**
-- Inform user they need to enable Canvas in Google Gemini
+- Inform user they need to enable Canvas in Google Gemini or use a compatible AI platform
-- Fallback: Maintain Character Sheet format in conversation text
-- Ask user to manually copy/paste to a document for persistence

 **Scheduled Actions Not Working:**
 - Verify the user's platform supports this feature
-- Fallback: Ask user to set manual reminders or check back at scheduled times
-- Provide specific times for each phase based on their schedule
+- Check if proper permissions are enabled

 **Google Workspace Integration Failure:**
 - Verify user has enabled Google Workspace permissions
-- Fallback: Format content for manual saving (Keep notes, calendar entries, tasks)
-- Continue with core functionality using conversation-based tracking
+- Check connection status and re-authenticate if needed

 **Missed Check-ins:**
 - Don't restart the daily cycle; adapt to current situation